Skip to content

 from pydantic import BaseModel

-from neograph import node, compile, lint, FromInput, FromConfig
+from neograph import node, construct_from_functions, lint, FromInput, FromConfig

 class Claims(BaseModel):